China to evacuate South Sudan oil workers to capital

-BEIJING, Dec 20 (Reuters) - China National Petroleum Company , a main oil investor in South Sudan, is evacuating oil workers to the capital, Juba, amid continued fighting in the world’s newest country, a company official and state media said on Friday.
+BEIJING (Reuters) - China National Petroleum Company, a main oil investor in South Sudan, is evacuating oil workers to the capital, Juba, amid continued fighting in the world’s newest country, a company official and state media said on Friday.

 State news agency Xinhua said CNPC planned to fly out 32 workers.